mseminatore/TeslaJS/README.md

 ## Contributing

-Contributions are welcome, particularly bug fixes and enhancements!
-Pull Requests will be considered with the following guidelines.
+Contributions are welcome, particularly bug fixes and enhancements!  `Pull Requests` will be considered with the following criteria:

 1. Must pass both `npm test` and `wintest` tests
 2. Should meet or exceed current code coverage level
 3. Must respect and align to Project Principles (see above)
 4. Must add general value to the project
+5. Must update appropriate documentation

-5. Project owners reserve the right to accept or reject any PR for any reason
+> Project owners reserve the right to accept or reject any PR for any reason

 ## Code of Conduct